The Perfect Gift to Say 'I Love You'

 In an ABC report (August 24, 2010) Travelodge decided to follow up on the thousands of stuffed animals left at their hotels.
 Twenty-five percent of the men they surveyed admitted to taking their bears on business trips.
 Others said that they found cuddling the bear comforting and helpful in lowering the stress level.
 My guess is these are all folks whose love language is touch.

 Generally, everyone likes to receive gifts, but the person whose love language is “gifts” is serious about what the gift means.
-For him or her, flowers and candy are treasures not based on what they cost, or how long they last, but because they are specifically associated with love on Valentine’s Day.
+For him or her, flowers and candy are treasures not based on what they cost, or how long they last, but because they are specifically associated with heart-felt love on Valentine’s Day.
+The same is true of hand-made gifts which are motivated by love.

-The sentimental value of the gift is a deciding factor in his or her acceptance, more than for people with other love languages.
+The sentimental, more than the monetary, value of the gift is a deciding factor in his or her acceptance.
 Deliver early so your partner can enjoy your expression of love all day.

 © 2012 Dora Isaac Weithers